MattSegal/devblog/content/self-study-tools-vs-concepts.md

-Title: Studying programming: tools or concepts?
+Title: Studying programming: tools or theory?
 Description: Mindsets and strategies for choosing what to learn
 Slug: self-study-tools-vs-concepts
 Date: 2020-05-10 12:00